 If you are unhappy with the response that you have received at stage 1, you can ask for your complaint to be reviewed.
-The head of the service or their executive director will write to you within 20 working days with their decision.
+The Corporate Complaints Team will write to you within 25 working days with their decision.

 For all stages of the complaints procedure, there may be times when it may take us slightly longer to respond to your complaint.
 If this is the case, we will write to let you know when you will receive a response.